id-studiolab/Connected-Interaction-Kit/docs/tutorials/connecting-to-the-internet/part-3.md

 ---

 {: .highlight }
-> Your ItsyBitsy is now ready for connecting to the internet or even other ItsyBitsy's!
+> Your microcontroller is now ready for connecting to the internet or even other microcontroller's!
 Good luck with your connected projects ;-)